Klarna Logo

 Half mask

-The law requires employers to protect employees from hazardous substances at work, including providing them with proper RPE.
+The law requires employers to protect employees from hazardous substances at work, including providing them with proper respiratory protection equipment.
 Instances where RPE could be required include:

 • Short-one off procedures